Qualifying for the Ontario Disability Support Program

 The Disability Adjudication Unit of the Ministry of Community and Social Services will examine your application and supporting evidence to determine if you meet the program’s definition of disabled.

-- Self-Report (an optional form that provides additional details to the Disability Adjudication Unit);and
+- Self-Report (an optional form that provides additional details to the Disability Adjudication Unit)

-- you are 65 years or older but do not qualify for Old Age Security; or
+- You are 65 years or older but do not qualify for Old Age Security

 All applicants must meet the financial eligibility guidelines in order to qualify for the Ontario Disability Support Program.